jessemonroy650/top-phonegap-mistakes/webview-alternatives.md

 1. [Crosswalk](https://crosswalk-project.org/) an x86 version of the plugin to PGB: https://build.phonegap.com/plugins/4652
 2. [WKWebView](https://github.com/Telerik-Verified-Plugins/WKWebView) an alternative for **iOS**
-3. [cordova-plugin-safariviewcontroller](https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller)  another alternative for **iOS**
+3. [cordova-plugin-safariviewcontroller](https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller)  another alternative for **iOS**.
+One developer described it as such, *I have not tryed it yet.
+Looking into the open issues, I think only one of them makes sense, it doesn't have events (loadstart, loadstop) like inAppBrowser*

 ### Work in Progress ###